EXACT WATLOW FIREROD CROSS-OVERS SHIPPED FAST!!!

 Swagging a cartridge improves the heat transfer rate and allows for higher watt densities to be used on swaged cartridge heaters.
 Swaged heaters can operate at higher temperature and vibration applications with trouble free service.

-Everyone asks “Why do Cartridge heaters fail”?
+Everyone asks “Why does a Cartridge heater fail”?

 The most common cause of cartridge heater failure is an improper fit in the hole into which it is inserted.
 If the heater cannot dissipate the heat being generated and produced by contact with the sheath, the temperature inside the heater will continue to rise until the heater fails.
 We can help you calculate the best hole size based on your process temperature and your heaters watt density.